jsnjack/monova/README.md

 ### How to use?
 monova uses format `Major.Minor.Patch` (f.e. `1.11.3`) to calculate the version.
 To automatically increase the version of the application add one of the reserved words (by default `:major:`, `:minor:` or `:patch:`) to the commit message

+Check [Makefile](https://github.com/jsnjack/monova/blob/master/Makefile) to see how it could be integrated into the build process

 #### Overview
 ```
 Usage of ./monova: